-When I first qualified in Aromatherapy in 1992 most people had never heard of the term.
+When I finally qualified at advanced level in Aromatherapy in 1992, many people had never heard of the term.
 Those that had were primarily deemed to be leading a 'New Age' or 'Alternative' lifestyle.
 The mass media hadn't yet caught on to what was fast becoming one of the most popular forms of Complementary Health.
 The little glass bottles of Pure Essential oils were cute and somehow intriguing, fragrant and natural, with reputed therapeutic benefits too tempting to ignore.
 They offered relaxation for those experiencing tension and stress (pretty much everyone) and were energising for those who needed a pick-me-up, along with a myriad of other uses too numerous to list.

 Cut to the present day, and the term 'Aromatherapy' is banded about so often that it can be difficult for people to know what exactly they are buying and what - if any - therapeutic benefit the product may offer.
 Bubble baths, laundry detergents, candles, cosmetics and toiletries, household cleaning products; the list goes on.
 It seems Aromatherapy has been incorporated into many areas of our everyday lives.
 But what is Aromatherapy?
 What can it offer to us as individuals leading increasingly busy and stressful lives?